 WIC eligibility is based on household income, family size and other factors.
-If you think that you may be eligible for WIC benefits, please call (740) 349-6474 to talk to one of our WIC program staff.
+If you think you may be eligible for WIC benefits, please call (740) 349-6474 to talk to one of our WIC program staff.

-WIC clinics are held at the health department, 675 Price Road, Newark, Ohio 43055, and at satellite locations in Buckeye Lake, Johnstown and Pataskala.
+WIC services are offered at the health department, 675 Price Road, Newark, Ohio 43055, and at satellite locations in Buckeye Lake, Johnstown and Pataskala.

-When you call for an appointment, the WIC staff will try to schedule a time and location that is convenient for you.
+When you call for an appointment, WIC staff will try to schedule a time and location that is convenient for you.
 Walk-ins are not available.

 Access to foods that support healthy eating habits benefits an individual’s health throughout his or her life.
 Healthy eating habits include controlling calories; eating a variety of foods and beverages from all of the food groups; and limiting intake of saturated and trans fats, added sugars, and sodium.
-Practicing healthy eating habits can be a challenge for all of us, but for some families, limited access to grocery stores due to a lack of reliable transportation or living in "food deserts" where the nearest store is miles away, contributes to poorer health in many households.
+Practicing healthy eating habits can be a challenge for all of us, but for some families, limited access to grocery stores due to a lack of reliable transportation or living in "food deserts" where the nearest store is miles away, contributes to poorer health.